Registration and Scheduling

 Overload (>18 hours)

-Academic course load policy refers to University rules concerning the minimum and maximum number of hours in which students may enroll during a term.
+Academic course load policy refers to University rules concerning the minimum and the maximum number of hours in which students may enroll during a term.
 Academic course load rules are laid out in the Undergraduate Bulletin.
 Students seeking exceptions to these rules must follow appropriate procedures in the circumstances outlined below.

 - Fall /Spring semester course load limit: 18 hours